 Watertown has a variety of public open space for residents.
 From playgrounds and athletic fields to places to get out and take a walk or sit under a tree, we try to support many use types.
 The types of spaces are also important for how they serve our residents.
 Big parks are needed for recreation, but so are an even distribution of small areas for people to get outside no matter where they live.

 Watertown has good park access on the southern side, but lacks neighborhood spaces in older neighborhoods to the north.
 Overall with our density we have far less space than is recommended for our residents.
 According to the Watertown Open Space and Recreation Plan, we currently have 3.7 acres per 1,000 residents whereas the National Recreation and Parks Association recommends 10.

 Tree Canopy and Open Space

 Trees bring important benefits to Watertown, like sequestering carbon, providing flood protection, habitat, and cooling, making them important assets as we adapt to climate changes in the region.
 Having the right amount of tree cover, for example, can lower summertime temperatures by as much as 10 degrees.

 Did you know Watertown's trees are estimated to store 60,718 metric tons of carbon dioxide equivalent?
 That's a lot of carbon storage!

 Benefits of Trees

-In March 2021, the Town held the symposium called Trees and Climate Change in Watertown.
-Check out the slides and learn more from our speakers:
+In September 2023 the Town and Trees for Watertown held a symposium on trees and climate change in Watertown.
+Check out the slides and learn more:

 The Role of Trees in Climate Change - Laurel Schwab, Senior Environmental Planner & Conservation Agent